jsummers/deark/readme.md

    Extract more data than usual, including things that are rarely of interest, such as comments.
 See also the "-opt extract..." options, and the format- specific options in technical.md.
+   In a few contexts, -a has some other type of "do more" function.
 -o &lt;name>
    Output filenames begin with this string.
 This can include a directory path.
 Default is "output", except in some cases when using -zip/-tar.